Skip to content

 providers: [..., { provide: DEFAULT_WIDGET_STORAGE_TOKEN, useValue: localStorage }],

-For persistence in a backend service, you should implement your own SiWidgetStorage and provide it in the library module definition.
+For persistence in a backend service, you should implement your own SiWidgetStorage and provide it in your module providers or application config.

 Configuration